 - Bibliographic Instruction: Specific instruction in the use of library collections and reference tools is available for students upon request of the instructor.

 - Interlibrary Loan: This service is provided for students, faculty, and staff to supplement research needs.
 Interlibrary loan requests are free and materials usually arrive within 2 working days.
 An Illiad account is needed to use interlibrary loan, please inquire at the Reference Department for details.

 - Reserve Materials: Collateral course reading materials placed on reserve by faculty are maintained at the Circulation Desk.

-- Photocopying facilities for printed materials and micro materials are available in the library.
-A color copier is located on the first floor.
+- Photocopiers and scanners for printed materials and micro materials are available in the library.
+A color copier is located on the first floor and the lower level.
 Users are reminded to observe the restrictions placed on photocopying by the U.S. copyright law.
 The law and interpretive documents are available at the Circulation Desk.

-- Online searching of auxiliary databases is available by appointment through the Reference Department to support faculty research.
+- Online searching of auxiliary databases is available by appointment through the Reference Department to support faculty-guided student research.

 Darte Hall, on the corner of South River and West South Streets, houses a separate collection of music scores and recordings.
 For information about accessing materials housed in the music collection, call (570) 408-4420 or 1-800-WILKESU Ext 4420

 Wilkes University has numerous microcomputer and internet access facilities available for student use.
 Students also have the option of accessing the Internet via the campus-wide data network from network jacks in many campus residence hall rooms and a number of wireless areas throughout campus.
 (Students must provide their own microcomputer and software for this type of access).